- What qualifies as an extenuating circumstance?

 - Step 5 - Wait for approval and prepare to be patient for it to be approved, or submit more evidence or information when requested.

-Schools, colleges and universities want to support and help students, and not make things challenging for them. 😀 Parents often need to understand the magnitude of students who sit assessments, making the administration difficult.
-Filling in the right forms at the right time, and with the right materials, makes this process much quicker and more straightforward 🚀
+Schools, colleges and universities want to support and help students, and not make things challenging for you. 😀 Filling in the right forms at the right time, and with the right materials, makes the whole process much quicker and more straightforward. 🚀

 Most claims are accepted, but in the cases where they are not, they may ask you for more evidence.